ADACS-Australia/2024_05_02_SolarStellarSpacePhysics_ML_Workshop/_episodes/ML.md

 The file we are looking for is a record of average Sunspot counts per month since 1749.
 The data has been compiled, calibrated, and aggregated already, and is available on [kaggle](https://www.kaggle.com/datasets/robervalt/sunspots/data).
-To download the datset we could either register an account on Kaggle or use the kaggle python module.
+To download the dataset we could either register an account on Kaggle or use the kaggle python module.

 > ## Use kaggle to download the data
 > ~~~
-> kaggle datasets download -d robervalt/sunspots
+> !kaggle datasets download -d robervalt/sunspots
-> unzip sunspots.zip
+> !unzip sunspots.zip
 > ~~~
-> {: .language-bash}
+> {: .language-python}
 {: .challenge}